SangeethaKannas/sangeethakannas.github.io/Interview Tips/Toughest interview questions.md

-If you do not express genuine enthusiasm for the firm, its culture, location, industry, etc., you may fail to answer this self-esteem issue and, as a result, leave the interviewer suspecting that a hot shot like you, coming from a Fortune 500 company in New York, just wouldn't be happy at an unknown manufacturer based in Podunk Question 10: Why do you want to werk at our company?
+If you do not express genuine enthusiasm for the firm, its culture, location, industry, etc., you may fail to answer this self-esteem issue and, as a result, leave the interviewer suspecting that a hot shot like you, coming from a Fortune 500 company in New York, just wouldn't be happy at an unknown manufacturer based in Podunk
-CICODING BUGS FZINOTES GALLERY 4
+## Question 10: Why do you want to werk at our company?

 TRAPS: This question tests whether you've done any homework about the firm.
 If you haven't, you lose.
 If you have, you win big.
 BESTJANSWER: This qucstion is your opportunity to hit the ball out of the park, thanks to the in-depth rescarch you should do before any interview.
 Best sources for rescarching your target company: annual reports, the corporate newsletter, contacts you know at the company or its suppliers, advertisements, articles about the company in the trade press, and (absolutely) any company website.
-Question 11: What are your career options right now?
+## Question 11: What are your career options right now?
 TRAPS: The interviewer is trying to find out, "How desperate are you?"
 BESTANSWER: Prcpare for this question by thinking of how you can position yourself as a desired commodity.
 If you are still working, describe the possibilities at your present firm and why, though you're greatly appreciated there, you're looking for something more (challenge, money, responsibility, etc.).
 Also mention that you're